FAQ

 Is there a time limit on the songs?

-So glad you asked!
 Yes, songs must be under five minutes.

 Where is the video drop-off?